rneilson/iws-demo/README.md

 ## IWS-Demo

-This is a demonstration web application for creating and managing feature requests for a group of clients, written in Python using Django, and implementing a RESTful JSON API backend.
+This is a demonstration web application for creating and managing feature requests for a group of clients.
+The frontend is written in AngularJS, with a RESTful JSON API backend implemented in Python using Django.

 Please note that this is a work in progress, and the API is not considered stable at this time.

-A demonstration frontend is in consideration.
+### Web view

+The main web frontend is a single-page application, available at the `/webview/` path after installation.
+The API endpoints are also directly browsable (see `API.md` for the full listing).

 ### API